 - Wash and dry all your fresh produce

 Resist the urge to start a third cooking project during this window.
 Stay focused on the plan you set before you started shopping.
+I have watched clients turn a clean 2-hour session into a 3.5-hour slog by deciding at the 40-minute mark to also make a soup or a batch of muffins.
+Save that energy for next Sunday.

 Hour 2: Prep vegetables and assemble